Table of Contents

 Liberal arts is a field with a broad range of disciplines, including creative arts, social sciences, humanities, and more.
 People who decide to minor in liberal arts may choose sub-studies in English, psychology, sociology, anthropology, philosophy, or communication.

 For someone with a very demanding major, a liberal arts minor can offer a less taxing curriculum.
-Instead of being geared toward technical skills, liberal arts classes give students an opportunity to focus on critical thinking, collaboration, creativity, and verbal and written communication skills.
+Instead of being geared toward technical skills, liberal arts classes give students the opportunity to focus on critical thinking, collaboration, creativity, and verbal and written communication skills.

 Language and Cultural Minors

-A foreign language minor allows you the ability to become bilingual or multilingual, which is a huge asset in the workforce where there’s an increasing demand for people who speak other languages.
+A foreign language minor allows you to become bilingual or multilingual, which is a huge asset in the workforce where there’s an increasing demand for people who speak other languages.
 You may want to expand on your high school language classes or minor in a completely new one.

 Cultural studies minors are designed to study all types of cultures, their histories, and perspectives.
 These can include groups based on class, gender, ethnicity, race, religion, and geographical location.
 Classes in popular culture, women’s studies, world religions, and African-American or Asian studies are some examples of cultural studies minors.